OlenaTymchenkoLeo/rsschool-cv/cv.md

-rsschool - cv
+# rsschool - cv

-Olena Tymchenko
+## Olena Tymchenko

-Contacts
+1.Contacts
 Location: Kharkiv, Ukraine
 Phone: +38097 695-36-49
 Email: tielleo33@gmail.com
 GitHub: Olena(@OlenaTymchenkoLeo)

-About Me
+2.About Me
 I'm 40 years old.
 I worked as an electric engineer but now I need a new speciality.
 For the last six months I have been studying various skills of front-end developer.
 My goal of attending these courses is to structure existing knowledge and gain new ones.

-Scills
+3.Scills
 HTML
 CSS
 JS